Current number of reviews posted8,865 Make Making Travel More Fun! The ranking of hotel or inn in Japan which chosen by Japanese.

 • It's an elegant accommodation.

-• The inn I recommend has a great view of Mt.
-Fuji, with an open-air bath right in front of you.
-From the Fuji no Yu bath, you can see Mt.
+• There is an open-air bath with a great view of Mt.
+Fuji.
+From the Fuji no Yu, you can see Mt.
 Fuji changing its appearance one after another.
-The meal was a delicious kaiseki(a traditional Japanese multiple course meal )in harmony.
+The meal was a delicious kaiseki kaiseki(a traditional Japanese multiple course meal )that used seasonal ingredients and local produce in harmony.

 ああああ's answer (Posted on:2016/12/24)